idvhs/idvhs.github.io/_portfolio/codepedia.markdown

 *Python
 <Br>
 <Br>
 The code documentation is the backbone of every application or programming language.
-That's why I creating my personal codepedia (Wikipedia of my code).
+That's why I creating my personal codepedia (wikipedia of my code).
 <img class="col one right" src="/img/codepedia/code2.PNG" style="padding:25px">
 <Br>
  <Br>
- This is my codepedia site:<a href="https://codepedia.gitbook.io/cevi/"> Codepedia-Cevi</a>
+ This is my codepedia site:<a href="https://codepedia.gitbook.io/cevi/"> codepedia-cevi</a>